Someday, not so far in the future, the commercial director of a steel company will present to their customers

 circular and

-sustainable solutions.
 As much essential, though less immediate, is the

 progressive decarbonization of an energy intensive industry.
 The conscious selection of the sources, the cut of the emission, the optimization of the productive cycle and the reuse of by-products and waste to start new processes are the key choices to realize a